kovidgoyal/calibre/manual/conversion.rst

     ==========    =============
     Directory     Description
     ==========    =============
-    input         This contains the HTML output by the Input Plugin.
-Use this to debug the Input Plugin. parsed        The result of pre-processing and converting to XHTML the output from the Input Plugin.
+    input         This contains the HTML output by the Input plugin.
+Use this to debug the Input plugin. parsed        The result of pre-processing and converting to XHTML the output from the Input plugin.
 Use to debug structure detection. structure     Post structure detection, but before CSS flattening and font size conversion.
-Use to debug font size conversion and CSS transforms. processed     Just before the e-book is passed to the output plugin.
-Use to debug the output plugin.
+Use to debug font size conversion and CSS transforms. processed     Just before the e-book is passed to the Output plugin.
+Use to debug the Output plugin.
     ==========    =============

 If you want to edit the input document a little before having calibre convert it, the best thing to do is edit the files in the :file:`input` sub-directory, then zip it up, and use the ZIP file as the input format for subsequent conversions.
 To do this use the :guilabel:`Edit meta information` dialog to add the ZIP file as a format for the book and then, in the top left corner of the conversion dialog, select ZIP as the input format.